rwxrob/zet/docs/1087/README.md

-# 2000% Increase in Golang Malware
+# 2000% increase in go malware

 📺 <https://youtu.be/aEDDTHj70II>